opds-community/drafts/best-practices/borrowing.md

-# Best Practices: Borrowing a Publication in OPDS 2.0
+# Best Practices: Borrowing Publications with OPDS 2.0

 With wide adoption from public libraries in multiple countries, borrowing has become one of the most common use-cases for OPDS 2.0.